frost-tb-voo/mastodon-http-local/README.md

 Create federatable mastodon instances in docker local networks.
 Edit [create.sh](./federated/create.sh) and execute it.

-The required values are almost the same with the above.
+The required values are almost the same with 2-a.

 - USER_NAME
 - USER_EMAIL

-Now, the current `create.sh` script creates just 3 instances, and following variables appears 3 times in the script (yet under construction).
+Now, the current implementation of `create.sh` script creates just 3 instances, and following variables appear 3 times in the script (yet under construction).

 - INSTANCE
 - MSTDN_SUBNET